 The Australian and Western Australian Governments, together with the City of Perth, have committed to a City Deal which positions Perth's CBD for the future, capitalising on Perth's natural, historical and cultural strengths.

-The Perth City Deal is a gamechanger and continues to play a major role in the next phase of Perth's development as a liveable, sustainable and prosperous capital city of global standing and local wellbeing.
-Edith Cowan University's Cultural and Creative Industries Education CBD Campus Perth Cultural Centre Rejuvenation
+The Perth City Deal is a gamechanger.
+It will play a major role in the next phase of Perth's development as a liveable, sustainable and prosperous capital city of global standing and local wellbeing.